ekwan/PyQuiver/README.md

 If input files are provided in a known format other than the *PyQuiver* standard, *PyQuiver* can dump the appropriate *PyQuiver* input files.
 To do this load the appropriate system (ex. `gs = System("./ground_state.g09")`) and then run `gs.dump_pyquiver_input_file()` which will create the appropriate input file at the same path with the extension `.qin`.

+### Snipping Utility

 The AWK script `scripts/snip.awk` is provided to convert g09 `.out` files into `.snip` files.
-These "snips" contain only the geometry, energies, and frequencies of standard g09 output files.
-They are compatible with the PyQuiver standard.
+These "snips" are contain only the geometry, energies, and frequencies, but retain enough of the g09 format for PyQuiver to read them.
 This feature is useful if you have many files and want to "compress" them to save room.

+To convert a collection of `.out` files to their corresponding `.snip` files:

+`awk -f snip.awk *.out`

+Note that this will overwrite any existing snips with the same name without warning.  (`awk` is a standard scripting langauge available on any platform.)

+### Notes

+The internal workings of *PyQuiver* are relatively simple.
+Essentially, a KIE calculation involves parsing the Hessian, mass-weighting, diagonalization with `np.eigvalsh`, calculation of the reduced isotopic partition functions, substitution into the Bigeleisen-Mayer equation, and tunnelling corrections.
+The tunnelling corrections are expected to work well for heavy atoms, but poorly for hydrogen, especially when considering primary KIEs.

+The frequencies can optionally be scaled (see ref.
+3), but this will probably not help much (the harmonic approximation is usually quite adequate).
+Note that *PyQuiver* is not sophisticated enough to recognize linear vs. non-linear molecules and remove the corresponding number of translational/rotational modes.
+Instead, frequencies below `frequency_threshold` are ignored.
+In rare cases, it might be possible for the light and heavy isotopomers to have a different number of "small frequencies" by this criterion.
+To avoid this problem, *PyQuiver* will simply calculate the number of smallest modes to ignore for the light isotopomer, and then ignore the same number of smallest modes in the heavy isotopomer.

+The performance of *PyQuiver* is generally excellent, even for large systems.
+This is largely because of the efficiency of the `np.eighvalsh` implementation.
+Note that when multiple isotopomers are calculated using the same configuration file, *PyQuiver* will recalculate the frequencies for the reference isotopomer repeatedly (i.e., once for every isotopomer).
+This should not be relevant for routine use.
+However, it could be avoided by using the *PyQuiver* API.

 ## References

 1. **Bigeleisen-Mayer theory:**
   * Bigeleisen, J.; Mayer, M.G. *J. Chem.
 Phys.*  **1947**, *15*, 261.
   * Wolfsberg, M.  *Acc.
 Chem.
 Res.*, **1972**, *5*, 225.
-  * <span style="text-decoration:underline">Isotope Effects in the Chemical, Geological, and Bio Sciences</span>
+  * Wolfsberg, M. *et al.*  <span style="text-decoration:underline">Isotope Effects in the Chemical, Geological, and Bio Sciences</span>
 2. <span id="ref2">**QUIVER:**</span>
   * Saunders, M.; Laidig, K.E.
 Wolfsberg, M.  *J. Am.
 Chem.
 Soc.*, **1988**, *111*, 8989.
 3. **Scaling Factors:**
-  * Wong.  *Chem.
+  * Wong *et al.*  *Chem.
 Phys.
 Lett.* **1996**, *256*, 391-399.
-  * Radom.  *J Phys.
+  * Radom *et al.*  *J Phys.
 Chem.* **1996**, *100*, 16502.
 4. **Tunnelling Corrections:**
-  * Bell.  *Chem.
+  * Bell, R.P.  *Chem.
 Soc.
 Rev.*  **1974**, *3*, 513.
 5. **Claisen Rearragenent KIEs:**
   * <span id="ref5">Meyer, M.P.; DelMonte, A.J.; Singleton, D.A.</span> *J. Am.
 Chem.
 Soc.*, **1999**, *121*, 10865-10874.

 ## Authors

 *PyQuiver* was written by Thayer Anderson and Eugene Kwan at the Department of Chemistry and Chemical Biology at Harvard University.
 Please email `ekwan@fas.harvard.edu` with any questions.
+We will gladly try to help you.

 ## License

 This project is licensed under the Apache License, Version 2.0.
-See LICENSE.txt for full terms and conditions.
+See `LICENSE.txt` for full terms and conditions.

-Copyright 2016 Thayer L. Anderson and Eugene E. Kwan
+*Copyright 2016 by Thayer L. Anderson and Eugene E. Kwan*